CommonBike/commonbike-site/DEPLOY.md

 Now choose: where do you want to deploy?

-1. To the test environment, beta.common.bike?
+1. To the test environment, test.common.bike?

    `git push deploy branch-you-want-to-deploy:develop`